 - and follow the terms of the notice that are currently in effect.

-14.1.3 How We May Use and Disclose Medical Information About You
+14.1.3 How We May Use and Disclose Medical Information YOUR PHI

 The following categories describe different ways that we use and disclose medical information.
 For each category of uses or disclosures, we will explain what we mean and present some examples.
 These examples are not exhaustive.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose information will fall within one of the categories.

 Please note: In most instances, how information is used and disclosed has not changed.
-The descriptions reflect how the Health Plan has traditionally operated.
+The descriptions reflect how the Health and Welfare Plan has traditionally operated.

-We may use or disclose medical information about you to facilitate medical treatment or services by providers.
+We may use or disclose medical information about you to facilitate medical treatment (as defined in applicable federal rules) or services by providers.
 We may disclose medical information about you to providers, including doctors, nurses, technicians, medical students, or other hospital personnel who are involved in taking care of you.

 For Payment (as described in applicable regulations)